smlabto/polidashboard/README.md

-This contains all the ad-specific metadata provided by Facebook, including funding entity, impressions, spend range, and page ID.
+This contains all the ad-specific metadata provided by Facebook, including funding entity, impressions, spending range, and page ID.

 Each ad has only one document in this collection, which is updated each time it is collected.